Derived equivalence for the simple flop of type $G_2^{\dagger}$ via tilting bundles: Proof of the derived equivalence

-is a tilting bundle over $X$.
 The dual of this bundle $\mcT$ is also a pretilting bundle, and since $\mcT$ can generate the shifts of $\mcS_X^{\vee}$ and $\mcS_X$ by taking cones, $\mcT$ is also a generator of $\D(\Qcoh X)$, and hence is tilting. \end{proof}